Glossary

 Another benefit is diversification of investment portfolios, because investors with very different profiles can have more asset options in which to invest their funds.
 By increasing the range of alternatives, the total risk of the portfolio tends to fall.

-In the payment and financial services market, tokenization leads to expanded financial education content, as the population has more incentive to learn about new market segments and financial products that were inaccessible before.
+In the payment and financial services market, tokenization leads to expanded financial education content, as the population has more incentive to learn about new market segments and financial services that were inaccessible before.

-Furthermore, we will have faster, safer, and more transparent transactions, since tokenization combined with blockchain keeps transaction information confidential, facilitating and driving use of the virtual environment for financial services.
+Furthermore, we will have faster, safer, and more transparent transactions, as tokenization combined with blockchain keeps transaction data secure, which further facilitates and drives the use of the virtual environment for financial services.

 Finally, we can cite the lower costs, because since we are talking about digital records in smart contracts, all settlement and back office services are simplified.
 This tends to reduce operating costs significantly, ensuring that those involved pay lower fees.